FuFuWarrior/fintech-wallet-lite/ReadMe.md

 ## Funding an Account

 This allow a user to fund the account using their  debit card using `paystack` :

+**NOTE**: *When trying to fund paystack url somtething give a connection error for some reason which lead to `500 error`.
+Please wait for some seconds and try again*

+**THIS IS A TEST CARD PROVIDED BY PAYSTACK.
+IT IS NOT A REAL CARD**

 ```json
 {